Qualytics/userguide/docs/source-datastore/scan.md

 !!! note
     You will receive a notification when the profile operation is completed.

+## Advanced Options

+The advanced use cases described below require options that are not yet exposed in our user interface but possible through interaction with Qualytics API.

-## Runtime Variable Assignment
+### Runtime Variable Assignment

 It is possible to reference a variable in a check definition (declared in double curly braces) and then assign that variable a value when a Scan operation is initiated.
 Variables are supported within any Spark SQL expression and are most commonly used in a check filter.

-If a Scan is meant to assert a check with a variable, a value for that variable must be supplied as part of the Scan operation's check_variables property.
+If a Scan is meant to assert a check with a variable, a value for that variable must be supplied as part of the Scan operation's `check_variables` property.

-For example, a check might include a filter.- transaction_date == {{ checked_date }} which will be asserted against any records where transaction_date is equal to the value supplied when the Scan operation is initiated.
+For example, a check might include a filter.- `transaction_date == {{ checked_date }}` which will be asserted against any records where transaction_date is equal to the value supplied when the Scan operation is initiated.
 In this case that value would be assigned by passing the following payload when calling ```/api/operations/run```

 ```json
   {